List of EastEnders characters introduced in 2023: Jo Cotton

-Jo Cotton, played by Vicki Michelle, first appears in 2023.
+Jo Cotton, played by Vicki Michelle, first appears in episode 6671, originally broadcast on 29 March 2023.
 Michelle's casting in the soap was reported on 4 February 2023.
 Details about her character were announced by executive producer Chris Clenshaw during an interview on Loose Women on 24 February 2023.
 The character had been referenced in episode 6596, first broadcast on 23 November 2022.
 Jo is introduced as the estranged wife of established character Tom "Rocky" Cotton (Brian Conley), who is engaged to Kathy Beale (Gillian Taylforth).
-Michelle was contracted to appear in two episodes and began filming in February.
 Jo is characterised as "brash, quick-witted, and extremely glamorous" by Clenshaw.
+The character's backstory states that Jo and Rocky have been married for 25 years.
+Producers kept most details about the backstory embargoed.